Belmont Stakes Odds 2023

 Only the toughest and best horses make their way to Belmont Park each June to participate in a racing event that is widely known as the Test of the Champion.
-Due to its position on the horse racing calendar, the Belmont Stakes has become synonymous with the world-renowned Triple Crown series in the United States that is due to enter its 152nd year in 2020.
+Due to its position on the horse racing calendar, the Belmont Stakes has become synonymous with the world-renowned Triple Crown series in the United States as we gear up for the 2023 running.

 The Belmont Stakes has been an immensely popular fixture since its inception back in 1868 when it was initially hosted at Morris Park and Jerome Park, before finding its permanent home in 1905 at Belmont Park.

 The Belmont Park racecourse was closed in 1911 and 1912 when anti-gambling legislation came into effect, resulting in the cancellation of the Belmont Stakes.
 Thankfully, it staged a quick return, and in 1920 history was made when Man o’ War won the prestigious race by 20 lengths, setting a new record in the process.

 The term “Triple Crown” was informally coined in 1930 when Gallant Fox claimed victory in all three major races.
 However, it wasn’t until 1935 that the term was widely used after Omaha repeated the three-victories feat.
 The order of the Triple Crown races was eventually set back in 1931 with the Kentucky Derby being first, followed by the Preakness Stakes, and then the Belmont Stakes as the final race.